FolsomHunter/WireGuard-Skoonie-Wrapper/README.md

 # WireGuard Skoonie Wrapper

-This program serves as a wrapper for WireGuard, helping to simplify and automate many processes.
+This program serves as a wrapper for WireGuard, helping to simplify and automate management of a VPN (Virtuall Private Network).

+It is intended to assist those managing multiple devices across multiple VPNs.
+New interfaces (VPNs) can be easily created and devices can be easily added to allow for simplified management and tracking of several deployed networks.
+For example, this program allows a company to easily segregate devices deployed in the field by keeping each client's devices in their own VPN.

 This program creates and stores all of its configuraion files in the same directory that the main bash file wg-skoonie.sh is stored.
 Be sure to put the file in the appropriate directory.

-It helps with the following:

-\> adding and removing interfaces by automatically handling necessary configuration files.

-\> adding and removing devices

-\>\> automatically determines the IP address of a new device by incrementing the highest IP address of pre-existing devices in the interfaces

-\>\> automatically generating and deleting necessary configuration files

-\>\> allows for devices to have names and descriptions associated with them.

-\>\> auomatically generates the tunnel configuration file for the client device when a device is added.

 ## Supported Commands